DeepBlueRobotics/training/docs/contributing/with-python.md

 Clone the [training docs repo](https://github.com/DeepBlueRobotics/training>) with Github, with your preferred method.

 ### Python Dependencies
 This site uses the MkDocs Python package to convert Markdown files to a website, and a few more packages to provide additional functionality and theming.
-You can install all the necessary dependencies by running `python3 -m pip install -r requirements.txt` in terminal while in the root directory of this repo.
+You can install all the necessary dependencies by running `python3 -m pip install -r requirements.txt` in your terminal while in the root directory of this repo.

 ## Development Workflow
 To develop locally, run `python3 -m mkdocs serve` in the root directory of this project.
 This will generate a local website which autorefreshes whenever changes are made.